“Forget everything. Know nothing. Step... “

 It was on commencing secondary school that Amir first started to notice his physical attraction to other boys.
 Amir was worldly enough to know not to make this attraction known to the world around him, but by the time he turned twelve it was clear to Amir that he was gay.
 While doubt and indecision were fundamental issues that arose on a daily basis for Amir around many aspects of his life, his sexuality was one thing that Amir never once had any doubt about.

 Throughout his four years of collège, Amir was happy keeping his sexual desires and attractions in the fantasy realm.
-On transferring to lycée in 1986, however, Amir was excited to discover that there were a number of openly gay students at his new school, which somehow gave him permission to start exploring his homosexuality more fully.
+On transferring to lycée when he was fifteen, however, Amir was excited to discover that there were a number of openly gay students at his new school, which somehow gave him permission to start exploring his homosexuality more openly.
 Through the three years leading to his baccalauréat general, Amir developed a close, intimate, friendship with Victor—a Paris-born student who shared both Amir’s inquisitive though doubting nature, as well as his thick, wavy black hair.
 To most onlookers, Amir and Victor appeared to merely be study partners.
 What started out as a study partnership, however, quickly progressed to a kissing partnership, then a masturbating partnership, and finally to a fully-fledged sexual partnership.

 Victor was an introvert, like Amir, with a clear focus on acquiring knowledge, but Victor also possessed a confidence—bordering on arrogance—that Amir was attracted to as it was quite foreign to him.
 This confidence, especially in the sexual arena, was what Amir was most drawn to in Victor, and in future years and relationships Amir often found himself comparing his partners to his first teenage love.